MikeBild/introduction-aws/README.md

 # Introduction to AWS

-> Hands-On introduction to AWS-Cloud-Services using AWS-CDK, NodeJS, TypeScript, GraphQL, etc.
+> Hands-On introduction to Serverless using AWS-Cloud-Services via JavaScript/TypeScript.

 ## Table of Contents